Manchester City F.C. supporters: Online supporter presence

 The club actively partakes in using the internet for social media to communicate with fans and Manchester City's online overall blog, forum and social media presence is believed to be one of the strongest by a football club online.
 A new, streamlined club website was launched in July 2009 and expanded to America and Arabic language soon after.
 The new site supports fan sites and forum, by posting links to fan sites which are listed on Manchester City's official website On the popular FIFA video game series, Manchester City were third-most-played team by online players in the 2011–12 season.

 Furthermore, the club has run its own social media websites since 2009.
 Official sites run by the club include Twitter, Facebook and Flickr pages which fans can join.
 As of January 2016, the Manchester City FC – Official fanpage on Facebook has over 20 million followers.
-Also as of recently, City fans can also join an official fan map on the club website and now City fans can watch official club videos on the mcfcofficial channel on YouTube.
+Also as of recently, City fans can also join an official fan map on the club website and now City fans can watch official club videos on the Man City channel on YouTube.

 A group of City supporters have protected the clubs original name- 'St Marks (West Gorton)' via registration and trademarks, and have a website under the name selling memorabilia and telling the true story of the beginnings of the club, a story which has often been plagued by poor research and historical inaccuracies.